 Optional Quick Béchamel Sauce:

+Make the mushroom filling.
 In a large skillet, heat the oil or butter.
-Add mushrooms and diced onions and salt, and saute over medium heat, until the mushrooms release their liquid and begin to brown.
+Add mushrooms and shallots and salt, and saute over medium heat, until the mushrooms release their liquid and begin to brown.
 Add the garlic, sage and pepper.
 Cook until garlic is fragrant, about 2-3 more minutes, turn heat off.
 You could toss in some spinach at the end and wilt for extra nutrients.
 Taste and make sure the filling has enough salt and pepper.
 You could also add a little truffle oil.
+You could make this 1-3 days ahead and refridgerate.

-Using a fork, mix the ricotta cheese with the egg, nutmeg and salt. ( you really don’t need to add the egg, but it adds a nice richness.)
+Using a fork, mix the ricotta cheese with the egg, nutmeg and salt. ( You really don’t have to add the egg, but it adds a nice richness.)

-When the butternut is cool enough to handle, scoop all the flesh out into a food processor.
+Make the BUTTERNUT SAUCE: When the butternut is cool enough to handle, scoop all the flesh out into a food processor.
 You should have about 4 cups.
 Add the roasted onion, olive oil, water, salt, pepper and garlic powder.
 Puree until smooth.
-You will need at least 3 1/2 cups pureed and you want it to be almost saucy, like a marinara sauce ( so add water if need be).
+You will need at least 3 1/2 cups pureed and you want it to be almost saucy, like a marinara sauce ( so add water if need be!).
 This will act as the “sauce”.

 Cover tightly with foil and bake in 375 F oven for 40 minutes.
+(If the foil touches the lasagana, place a layer of parchment beween the foil and lasagna).
 Uncover and continue baking 15-20 minutes until golden and bubbly.
 Cut into 9 servings.
 Garnish with optional crispy sage leaves.

 To make the crispy sage leaves, generously coat the bottom of a small skillet with olive oil over medium heat.
 Place each leave ( leaving a little stem is cute) into the hot oil and fry each side, around 30 seconds, or until crisp.
 Place on a paper towel to blot.
 Do one tester first, to get the timing right.
 You want them crisp, but still green, not too brown.)